 Political competitors – what parties do they belong to and support?
 Their policies may be similar, but their allegiances differ.
 Knowing which party your political competitor belongs to can give you a serious advantage.

 Belonging to different political parties can make for some exciting competitors.
 What parties do they belong to, and what do they support?
 It can be quite a battle when their ideologies clash.

 How prevalent are political competitors in their respective locations?

 Location plays a significant role in the popularity of political competitors.
 For example, a competitor in urban areas may not be as popular in rural areas.
 Similarly, a competitor popular among young voters may not be as popular among older voters.
 Therefore, it is essential to consider a political competitor’s location when considering its popularity.

 Political competitors are usually popular in their home districts.
-However, there are a few stands out above the rest.
-For example, in the most recent election, one candidate was viral in his district.
-He won by a landslide and is now considered a front runner for the next election.
+However, there are a few that stand out above the rest.
+For example, one candidate was viral in his district in the most recent election.
+He won by a landslide and is now considered a front-runner for the next election.